Matilda II: Australian use in the Pacific theatre

 A total of 409 Matilda IIs were supplied by Britain to the Australian army between 1942 and 1944, and a further 33 close-support Matildas were transferred from New Zealand to the Australian army in 1944, as New Zealand made the decision to use only close-support Valentine tanks in the Pacific theatre, to minimise supply problems.
 The Australian 4th Armoured Brigade used them against Japanese forces in the South West Pacific Area, first in the Huon Peninsula campaign in October 1943.
 Matilda II tanks remained in action until the last day of the war in the Wewak, Bougainville and Borneo campaigns, which made the Matilda the only British tank to remain in service throughout the war.

 The tanks were often employed in dense jungle with limited visibility, and could be subject to point-blank fire from hidden Japanese heavy artillery pieces.
 The Matilda's heavy armour (enhanced by the crews with spare track links) proved to be reasonably effective protection against this.
 In this fighting, the close-support version of the Matilda, armed with an Ordnance QF 3-inch howitzer, was preferred by the Australians as it was more effective against Japanese bunkers.
 Local modifications to the tanks included improving the waterproofing, and adding an outside infantry telephone so supporting troops could more easily communicate with the tank crew.
 Guards were fitted to the suspension to stop it from being tangled with jungle undergrowth, and metal panels fitted to make it harder for Japanese soldiers to attach adhesive demolition charges to the hull.

 The Matilda Frog, an Australian-modified version of the tank that replaced the gun with a flamethrower saw some successful use against the Japanese on Borneo.
 Another Australian version, the Matilda Hedgehog, which could fire seven 65 lb mortar shells, was successfully tested but was developed too late to see combat service.

 Matilda IIs remained in service with the Australian Citizen Military Forces until about 1955.

 Soviet use

 The Red Army received 918 of the 1,084 Matildas sent to the USSR.
 The Soviet Matildas saw action as early as the Battle of Moscow and became fairly common during 1942.
 Unsurprisingly, the tank was found to be too slow and unreliable.
 Crews often complained that snow and dirt were accumulating behind the "skirt" panels, clogging the suspension.
-The heavy armour on the Matilda was comparable to that of the Red Army's KV-1 heavy tanks, but the Matilda had nowhere near the firepower of the KV.
+The Matilda's heavy armour was comparable to that of the Red Army's KV-1 heavy tanks, but the Matilda had nowhere near the firepower of the KV.
 Most Soviet Matildas were expended during 1942 but a few served on as late as 1944.
 The Soviets modified the tanks with the addition of sections of steel welded to the tracks to give better grip.